esper-io/console_docs/docs/devices-groups/device-settings.md

 Android Debug Bridge (ADB) is a command-line tool that enables administrators to use a Unix shell to communicate with an Android device.
-If ADB was checked in the Compliance Policy section, you can turn on ADB here for a configurable time period.
-If ADB wasn’t checked in the Compliance Policy section, ADB can not be turned ON.
+If ADB was checked in the blueprint, you can turn on ADB here for a configurable time period.
+If ADB wasn’t checked in the blueprint, ADB can not be turned ON.